 How airports can make the most of their funding

-With the passage of another economic stimulus package that includes major funding for the aviation industry, airports across the nation will begin to consider how they can get the most out of their allotted funding following one of the industry’s most difficult years due to the COVID-19 pandemic.
+With the passage of a second economic stimulus package that includes major funding for the aviation industry, airports across the nation will begin to consider how they can get the most out of their allotted funding following one of the industry’s most difficult years due to the COVID-19 pandemic.

 When CARES Act funding was first mentioned in 2020, Garver strategized for its airport clients by identifying high-probability projects and moving quickly to get them ready to bid, even before funding was guaranteed.
 Why was that important?